wavemaker/docs/docs/guide/migrated-docs/using-filter-criteria-data-live-widgets.md

 ---
-title: "Using Filter Criteria for a Data and Live Widgets"
+title: Using Filter Criteria for a Data and Live Widgets
-id: "using-filter-criteria-data-live-widgets"
+id: using-filter-criteria-data-live-widgets
+last_update: { author: "WaveMaker" }
 ---
 ---